 A man in Roman soldiers’ dress entered from the right.
-It was Alfonso Henestrosa John did recognise him from Foix.
-Obviously from what Phillipa had told him he was playing Julius Caesar.
-Alphonso stopped and drew his short sword as he pretended to hear something.
+Obviously from what Phillipa had told him he was playing Julius Caesar. he stopped and drew his short sword as he pretended to hear something.
 Suddenly from the gloom on the left the two young ladies appeared.
 They were dressed as Egyptian slave girls.
 Their hair was piled up layer upon layer so that it formed almost a perfect cone.
 Their dress was two long squares of near transparent silk edged at the top with gold braid.
 The two squares were held in position by two gold chains over their shoulders.
 They wore gold sandals held in position by fine gold straps, which laced round their legs as far as their upper calves.
 Each of them carried a jug and a multi coloured fan attached to a long pole.

 John experienced the same phenomenon he had at Clermont.
 Suddenly in the candlelit room the scene he was watching was real.
 He was in Alexandria waiting with Caesar for an audience with the Egyptian Pharaoh.

 Caesar saw no threat in the presence of the slave girls, sheathed his sword and sat down.
 The slaves poured a drink for Caesar and used their fans to keep him cool.
 The draught from their fans disturbed their dresses, which were only secured at the shoulders and obscured nothing.
 Caesar was clearly attracted by the young slaves and tentatively lifted a hand to caress the slave nearest to him.